SmartMeshFoundation/Photon/docs/SmartRaiden_Monitoring_Service.md

 - Alice 0x31ddac67e610c22d19e887fb1937bee3079b56cd
 - Bob 0xf0f6e53d6bbb9debf35da6531ec9f1141cd549d5

-At the first step, we can check balance proofs for Alice and Bob, to verify whether smartraiden monitoring service has worked, or whether tokens in channels has already been settled, or that is there any change for balances on chain ?
+At the first step, we can check balance proofs for Alice and Bob, to verify whether smartraiden monitoring service has worked, or whether tokens in channels has already been settled, or that is there any change for balances on chain.

 ### Delegation
-In our example, Bob is a **delegator** which submits delegation proofs to SmartRaiden Monitoring node.
+In our example, Bob is a **delegator** which submits delegation proofs to SM node.
 To verify that data of delegation from Bob is in the newest version, first we check the balances in the payment channel of Alice & Bob (it is not conpulsory).

 **1. Bob checks local chennel information of smartraiden nodes.**